Module ngx_http_limit_req_module

 Directives

-Sets a zone and the maximum allowed burst of requests.
-If the rate of requests exceeds the rate configured for a zone, request processing is delayed such as that they are processed at a defined rate.
-Excessive requests are delayed until their number exceeds the defined number of bursts.
-In this case, the request is terminated with an error 503 (Service Temporarily Unavailable).
-By default, the number of bursts is equal to zero.
+Sets the shared memory zone and the maximum burst size of requests.
+If the requests rate exceeds the rate configured for a zone, their processing is delayed such that requests are processed at a defined rate.
+Excessive requests are delayed until their number exceeds the maximum burst size in which case the request is terminated with an error.
+By default, the maximum burst size is equal to zero.
 For example, the directives

 limit_req_zone $binary_remote_addr zone=one:10m rate=1r/s;